mechyai/RL-BCA/README.md

 <img src="https://user-images.githubusercontent.com/65429130/119517258-764bbc00-bd45-11eb-97bf-1af9ab0444cb.png" width = "750">

 <br/>There are likely 4 main use-cases for this repo, if you are hoping to implement RL algorithms at runtime.

-They are, in order of increasing complexity:
+In order of increasing complexity:

 - You want to use an existing template and linked building model to purely implement RL control
 - You have an existing E+ building model (with *no* model or .idf modification needed) that you want to link and implement RL control on